-- 1. The Maryland Sustainable Growth Commission should formally recommend the State determine the "offset generation capacity" for each county, organized by trading geographies under the Bay TMDL and local TMDLs.
-The Commission should recommend the Governor direct the Bay Cabinet to implement this recommendation and that it be included as part of the BayStat process. - 2.
-The Commission should formally recommend the State in collaboration with EPA clarify how policy and regulatory frameworks under current and proposed trading programs will accommodate pollution loads from new growth and not exceed water quality standards.
+- 1. The State with support from the Bay Cabinet should determine the "offset generation capacity" for each county, organized by trading geographies under the Bay TMDL and local TMDLs.
+Determining "offset generation capacity" should be included as part of the BayStat process. - The State in collaboration with EPA should clarify how policy and regulatory frameworks under current and proposed trading programs will accommodate pollution loads from new growth and not exceed water quality standards.